gopinath0332-del/zerodha-alog/README.md

 Automated trading system for Zerodha using the KiteConnect API with advanced RSI monitoring, Donchian Channel strategy, Discord alerts, and a modern GUI.

+## ✨ Latest Features

+- **Heikin Ashi Candle Support**: Both NatgasMini RSI and GOLDPETAL Donchian monitors now support Heikin Ashi candles.
+Users can select candle type via radio buttons (default: Heikin Ashi) in the GUI.
+- **Commodity Strategy Tabs**: Dedicated tabs for NatgasMini (RSI) and GOLDPETAL (Donchian) with auto-loaded MCX futures.
+- **Simplified UI**: No exchange dropdowns; all commodity contracts auto-populate.
+- **Discord Alerts**: All strategy signals send rich Discord webhook notifications.
+- **Float Log Formatting**: All float values in logs are normalized (no np.float64).
+- **Pre-commit Hooks Removed**: No pre-commit logic in repo.
+- **Improved Logging**: Value color set to white, spacing added.

+## How to Use Heikin Ashi Feature

+- In the NatgasMini and GOLDPETAL tabs, select your contract and interval.
+- Choose candle type using the radio button (Heikin Ashi or Normal).
+- Launch the monitor; RSI or Donchian logic will use the selected candle type.

 ## 📑 Table of Contents

 - Key Features